ArmyAntSEC/GGGT/MMMT_eng_raw.md

 ### Södermalm

 Södermalm is the southern half of downtown Stockholm.
-It has been the poorer half of Stockholm up until a few decades ago.
-Recently prices had rocketed, but due to rental control those who have lived there for a long time can afford a reasonable apartment on a modest income.
+Up until a few decades ago, it was the poorer half of Stockholm .
+Recently, prices hav rocketed but due to rental control those who have lived there for a long time can still afford a reasonable apartment on a modest income.

 ### Gnesta

 Gnesta is a small town a full day's travel by horse and carriage from Stockholm.
-It represents the southern edge of the greater Stockholm of today and the edge of civilisation from a Stockholm perspective.
+It represents the southern edge of the greater Stockholm of today and the edge of civilisation from a downtown perspective.

 ### Germany

 For most of history before the second world war, Germany was a very rich country compared to the much poorer Sweden.
-Germany has been a go-to country for higher education and job opportunities up until recently.
+Germany has been a go-to country for higher education and job opportunities except for the last two generations.

 ### Fika
 "Fika" is a tradition that is deeply engrained in Swedish culture.
 It is an informal social event consisting of sitting down and drinking a hot beverage and eating biscuits or sandwiches.
-It shares many similarities with the more well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
-Coffee is the traditional hot beverage that it is based on, but tea works as well.
+It shares many similarities with the well-known Brittish Afternoon Tea, but can be held mid-morning, mid-afternoon or late evening and preferably at all of these times of day.
+Coffee is the traditional hot beverage it is based on, but tea works as well.

 # Preparation

 ## Players needed

-The larp requires exactly six players.
-There are only female characters, but the larp deals more with traditional feminine concerns and less about female expression and as such the larp works well regardless of the gender of the players.
+This larp requires exactly six players.
+There are only female characters, but the larp deals more with traditional feminine concerns and less about female expression.
+As such the larp works well regardless of the gender of the players.

 The larp works well for beginners.
 It can make sense to assign any more experienced players to the ghost roles.

 The larp does not strictly require a separate game master [^3].
-However, no one who plays a character may have read any character descriptions except their own.
-This is a larp where secrets have a role to play.
+However, no one who plays a character may have read any character descriptions except their own, complicating the preparations a bit.
+This is a larp where secrets play a significant role.

-If there is a separate game master, this person should handle the act breaks described on the character sheets.
-See the Game Master appendix for a summary of what the Game Master should keep track of during the run of the game if one is present.
+If there is a separate game master, this person is respobnsible for the pacing and handles the act breaks described on the character sheets.
+See the Game Master appendix for a summary of what the Game Master should keep track of during the game if one is present.

 [4]: "A Game master is the person running the game.
 It is sometimes synonymous with Organizer." https://nordiclarp.org/wiki/Game_Master